 Memorial

-The 1809 War Memorial -a war memorial dating back to 1809, honoring the soldiers who lost their lives during the Napoleonic Wars.
-The monument, realized through the efforts of veterans, commemorates over 2300 casualties.
-A formal unveiling ceremony marked the occasion on September 26, 1909.
-The monument depicts a soldier standing with a flag, a work by Johann Knespel, cast by the Selzer company.
-If you begin your trip from Vienna by Public Transport and walk from the train station, one of the first things you can see is this monument.
+The 1809 War Memorial – is a monument that dates back to 1809, honoring soldiers who lost their lives during the Napoleonic Wars.
+It was created through the efforts of veterans, who wanted to remember the over 2300 casualties.
+A formal unveiling ceremony, held on September 26, 1909, marked the completion of the monument.
+The design features a soldier holding a flag, which was sculpted by Johann Knespel and cast by the Selzer company.
+If you start your trip from Vienna by Public Transport, and walk from the train station, one of the first things you will see is this remarkable monument.

 Castle